marko-knoebl/slides/sections/databases-datastore/60-mongodb-en.md

 MongoDB is based on the BSON file format.
 It resembles JSON, but it is a binary format and can be read and written more efficiently

 Importing and exporting can be done via the programs `mongodump` und `mongorestore`

+## NeDB

+NeDB: simple JavaScript library that implements the MongoDB interface